pjakiela/pubs/index.md

 **_Accepted based on Stage 1 Pre-Results Review at Journal of Development Economics_**
 _Joint with Lia C.H.
 Fernald, Healther A. Knauer, and Owen Ozier_
 [Trial Registry Information](https://www.socialscienceregistry.org/trials/4425)
-<details><summary>Abstract</summary>We conduct a cluster-randomized evaluation of an early literacy intervention that provided Kenyan parents with illustrated children's storybooks and modifid dialogic reading training.
-Rural communities were randomly assigned to treatment or control.
-Within treatment communities, households were further randomized to receive children's storybooks in either Luo (the mother tongue of all children in the sample) or English (a national language, and the primary language of instruction in grade 4 of primary school and beyond).
-We estimate the impacts of treatment on children's vocabulary and literacy skills.
-Our design also allows us to document
-household responses to the intervention including behavioral responses by parents and older siblings and overall impacts on parental time investments in children.</details>

 <br>
 [Gendered Language](https://www.cgdev.org/sites/default/files/gendered-language.pdf)
 **_CGD Working Paper #500_**
 _Joint with Owen Ozier_
 [Online Appendix](http://pamjakiela.com/JakielaOzier-language-online-appendix.pdf)
-<details><summary>Abstract</summary>Languages use different systems for classifying nouns.
-Gender languages assign many — sometimes all — nouns to distinct sex-based categories, masculine and feminine.
-We construct a new data set, documenting this property for more than four thousand languages which together account for more than 99 percent of the world’s population.
-At the cross-country level, we find a robust negative relationship between prevalence of gender languages and women’s labor force participation.
-We also show that traditional views of gender roles are more common in countries with more native speakers of gender languages.
-Our cross-country data also permit a novel permutation
-test, demonstrating that the patterns we find are robust to statistical correction for correlation in linguistic structure within language families.
-We also conduct within-country analysis in two regions where indigenous languages vary in terms of their gender structure.
-In four countries in Sub-Saharan Africa and in India, we show that educational attainment and female labor force participation are lower among those whose native languages use grammatical gender.</details>

 <div style="text-align: right"> Media Coverage: </div>
 <div style="text-align: right"><a